-- To characterise and compare patterns of and trends in different reproductive factors in Chinese and UK populations and their associations with other lifestyle factors (e.g. smoking) and physical traits (e.g. adiposity);
+- to characterise and compare patterns/trends of different reproductive factors in Chinese and UK populations and their associations with other lifestyle factors and physical traits (e.g. adiposity);

-- To examine and compare rates of breast cancer and other female cancers in Chinese and UK populations, overall and by age, birth cohort, education, etc.;
+- to examine and compare rates of breast and other gynaecological cancers in Chinese and UK populations, overall and by age, birth cohort, education, etc.;

-- To assess and compare associations of different reproductive factors with risks of breast cancer and other female cancers and their main subtypes in Chinese and UK populations;
+- to assess and compare associations of different reproductive factors with risks of breast and other gynaecological cancers and their main subtypes in Chinese and UK populations;

-- To determine, using Mendelian randomisation approach, cause-effect associations of certain reproductive factors with female cancer risks;
+- to determine, using Mendelian randomisation approaches, the cause-effect associations of certain reproductive factors with female cancer risks;

-- To explore the likely mechanisms linking reproductive factors with risks of breast cancer and other female cancers, using emerging multi-omics data;
+- to explore the likely mechanisms linking reproductive factors with risks of breast and other female cancers, using emerging multi-omics data;

-- To estimate the burden of breast cancer and gynaecological cancers attributable to reproductive factors in each population, and the proportion of international differences in incidence explained by reproductive factors.
+- to estimate the burden of breast and other gynaecological cancers attributable to reproductive factors in each population, and the proportion of international differences in incidence explained by reproductive factors.